brtknr/brtknr.github.io/_posts/2016-09-05-getting-aimsun-8.1.3-to-work-on-ubuntu-16.04.md

 - compatibility
 ---

-After installing AIMSUN 8.1.3 on Ubuntu 16.04 (x64 build), when you try and run it through launcher, the icon would appear for a while and close without any indication of what the problem was.
-The problem was more obvious when starting up the AIMSUN through terminal where I got a message saying:
+After installing TSS's Aimsun 8.1.3 on Ubuntu 16.04 (x64 build) on my machine, I tried to launch the program.
+However, the icon would appear briefly and close without any indication of what the problem was.
+The problem became obvious when starting up Aimsun through terminal using `$ /opt/Aimsun_8_3_0/Aimsun` when I got a message saying:

-`Aimsun: error while loading shared libraries: libvpx.so.1: cannot open shared object file: No such file or directory`
+>	Aimsun: error while loading shared libraries: libvpx.so.1: cannot open shared object file: No such file or directory`

 This was resolved by downloading version [1.3.0-3][1.3.0-3] of [libvpx][libvpx].
 To install, run the following dpkg command on terminal:

 `sudo dpkg -i libvpx1_1.3.0-3ubuntu1_amd64.deb`

-AIMSUN should run without any issues now.
-Let's all enjoy this cool video of an intersection somewhere:
+Now that Aimsun is fixed, let's all enjoy this cool video of an intersection:

 # Awesome video of intersection
 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=ufK2XRGUjuc" frameborder="0" allowfullscreen></iframe>